 Democrats have also become more convinced that trade deals reached between the United States and other countries are mutually beneficial.
 Three in four Democrats (74%) say that trade deals benefit both the United States and other countries, up from 63 percent in 2017.

 For Republicans, support for trade is now more in line with the party’s traditional pro-business and free-market leanings.
 The proportion of Republicans who think international trade’s effect on the US economy is good increased from 51 percent in 2016 to 87 percent in 2019.

-But the Republican public’s beliefs in the positive effect of international trade is not mutually exclusive of support for President Trump’s trade policies.
-Back in 2017, only 39 percent of Republicans said that trade deals benefitted both the United States and other countries.
+But the Republican public’s belief in the positive effect of international trade is not mutually exclusive of support for President Trump’s trade policies.
+Back in 2017, only 39 percent of Republicans said that trade deals benefited both the United States and other countries.
 But after several years of President Trump’s policies, a narrow majority (54%) now view trade deals as mutually beneficial, perhaps suggesting some Republican support for President Trump’s renegotiations of existing trade agreements.

 In addition, a majority of Republicans support the president’s stance toward Beijing, with seven in ten in favor of increasing tariffs on products from China (72%).
 In sharp contrast, seven in ten Democrats (71%) oppose increased tariffs.
 Independents are divided (48% support, 50% oppose), much like the overall US public (47% support, 51% oppose).

-Not all Trading Partners are Equal
+Not All Trading Partners are Equal